Highpoint2000/webserver-scanner/README.md

 ![Spectrum_Scan_Options](https://github.com/user-attachments/assets/937c1198-303d-4e48-96cd-27af5097df6f)

-## v3.8 (compatible from webserver version 1.3.8!!!)
+## v3.8a (compatible from webserver version 1.3.8!!!)

-- New variable to define a reference frequency to dynamically scan the current noise level (please refer to the comments under important notes for setup!)
+- Code optimizations for dynamically noise level scan (please refer to the comments under important notes for setup!)
-- Information about antenna switching hidden in the console
-- Display of the sensitivity value and spectrum limiter value in the spectrum updated

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!